Karaganda Region

-On 17 March 2022 it was announced that Karaganda would be divided, with the formation of the Ulytau Region.
-This officially came into force on 8 June 2022.
+Karaganda Region (Қарағанды облысы; Карагандинская область) is a region of Kazakhstan.
+Its capital is Karaganda.
+The region borders Akmola and Pavlodar Region to the north, Abai Region to the east, Jetisu, Almaty, and Zhambyl Regions to the south, and Kostanay and Ulytau regions to the west.

+In 2022, the western parts of this region was split off and became the Ulytau Region.

 History

 The region was the site of intense coal mining during the days of the Soviet Union and also the site of several Gulag forced labor camps.
 Following World War II, Joseph Stalin, leader of the Soviet Union, had many ethnic Germans deported to the area.

 There have been constant border changes within the region's history.
 The first took place in 1954 when it was ceded parts of Kustanay Oblast and parts of Taldy-Kurgan Oblast.
 In 1973, Dzhezkazgan Oblast was split off from Karaganda Oblast making it a fraction of the size it once was.
 In 1986, Karaganda Oblast was given the southern part of Tselinograd Oblast as part of another set of border reforms taking place in the Kazakh S.S.R.
 When Kazakhstan gained independence in 1991, Karaganda Oblast retained its post-1988 boundaries.
 The last change the region saw was in 1998 when Jezkazgan (Dzhezkazgan) Oblast was liquidated and re-merged with Karaganda oblast, thus making it the largest region of Kazakhstan in terms of area once again.

+On 17 March 2022, Kazakh president Kassym-Jomart Tokayev announced that a part of the region would become a separate region, called Ulytau Region.
+The bill came into force on 8 June 2022.

 Archaeological findings

 In July 2019, remains of a young couple buried face to face dated 4,000 years back were unearthed in Karaganda Region in central Kazakhstan by a group of archaeologists led by Igor Kukushkin from Saryarka Archaeological Institute in Karaganda.
 It is assumed that the Bronze Age couple were 16 or 17 years old when they died.
-Kukushkin supposes that they were from a 'noble family' thanks to the buried gold and jewelry artifacts, ceramic pots, woman's two bracelets on each arm beads, remains of horses and knives found in the grave.
+Kukushkin supposes that they were from a 'noble family' thanks to the buried gold and jewelry artifacts, ceramic pots, women's two bracelets on each arm beads, and remains of horses and knives found in the grave.